LorenzoFerranti/Rustify/README.md

 # Rustify
-A desktop app written in Rust for playing music files saved in local.
+A desktop app written in Rust for playing music files saved locally.

-Libraries used:
-- eframe
-- rodio
-- symphonia